lucygoodyear19/MycobiomeProject/Analysis/Generalised_Scripts/Processing/README.md

 #### *How to use*

 This is a script following the DADA2 ITS2 tutorial with some modifications to use only the forward reads and to run on HPC.
 Thanks to Phil Jervis for giving me his script as a basis and to the creators of the DADA2 pipeline (https://benjjneb.github.io/dada2/ITS_workflow.html).

-Two other packages are also used in the pipeline, Shortread (ref) to ??? and Biostrings (ref) to find the reverse, complement and reverse complement of the primers.

 **Pipeline**